Genboot123/uuid256/packages/lib/README.md

 ### Canonical identifier

-- The canonical identifier is UUID version 7 (UUIDv7).
+- The canonical identifier is UUID (v7 recommended).
 Applications MUST treat the UUID string as the primary key.

 ### Bridged representation